 - These groups allow students to become acclimated to the study of law and to interact with their fellow students in a relaxed atmosphere.

 Dean's Fellow Application (spring 2022 forthcoming; also NOTE: Please make sure to attach your resume and law school transcript to your completed application.
 If you have any questions, please email Lori Maroon, firstname.lastname@example.org.)

 Writing Dean's Fellows

 The Academic Achievement Program Writing Dean's Fellows are available to meet with all law students on an individual basis at the Career Development Office.
 Writing Dean's Fellows assist students with organization, structure, style, Blue Book citation, grammar, and composition.
 They also assist students with cover letters, writing samples, case briefs and outlines.
 Writing Dean's Fellows may not review any pending assignments for classes (including Legal Communication and Research Skills (LComm) class assignments in draft or final form) without written permission from the professor.
-No appointments are necessary to meet with a Writing Dean's Fellow.

 The AAP presents various workshops and seminars throughout the year to help students succeed in law school.
 Pay attention to your email for details about dates and times.